 The other situation that cannot be handled automatically during synchronization is the conflict.
 Concurrent modifications of two corresponding contacts or appointments since the last synchronization constitute a conflict.
 The nature of the modifications is not taken into account, only the point in time when the modifications were carried out.
 Also, modification of an object on the one side and deletion of the corresponding object on the other side is regarded as a conflict.
 Consequently, conflicts may not be resolved by deleting the object concerned on one side or the other.
-Also, undoing the modification on one side or the other will not work because this would be regarded as an additional modification again.
+Also, undoing the modification again.
 Conflicts may only be resolved by giving priority to one of the modifications and having the object on the other side updated accordingly.
 Of course, no one will force you to resolve a conflict or to remove a transfer problem, you will only be remembered that there are problems, every time you do an Outlook synchronization.